Home

 The anterior abdominal wall is what most people imagine when they think about abdominal muscle anatomy.

-Anterior Abdominal Wall Muscles
+Anterior Wall Abdominal Muscles

 The anterior abdominal wall consists of 4 muscles: the rectus abdominus, the external obliques, the internal obliques, and the transversus abdominus.